ShrikeBin/Native-Language-Identification-Author-Profiling/BRAINDUMP.md

 ### Ideas
 - idea 1: shap -> can help debug the model, check if it pays attention to meaningful things
 - can help observe natural language tendencies of people in certain groups
+- idea 2: generally transformers give context of the sentence which we don't neccesearly need (?)
+- we want to focus mainly on the way people talk, construct their sentences etc.
+- maybe there's a better approach than using transformers, detect nouns etc. / analyze sentence build differently
+- definitely might help with language recognition but NOT with things like mbti or political

 ### Observations (about the model)
 - observation 1: predictions are better when writer is pretending to speak to someone